tchiotludo/akhq/docs/docs/configuration/akhq.md

 - Add as many filters as desired under `akhq.security.data-masking.json-filters` (see below for an example) to select fields you want to *mask*

 NOTES: Only one filter per topic is currently supported.
-If you are using `RecordNameStrategy` on a topic with multiple record types, there is (currently) no way to distinguish between different records, so any records which have the a JSON field at the selected path(s) will be masked.
+If you are using `RecordNameStrategy` on a topic with multiple record types, there is (currently) no way to distinguish between different records, so any records which have the JSON field at the selected path(s) will be masked.
 If you have a misconfiguration and have defined multiple filters per topic, only the first will actually be selected.